strapi/documentation/docusaurus/docs/user-docs/content-manager/adding-content-to-releases.md

   }}
 />

-## Adding a single entry to a release
+## Adding an entry to a release

 An entry can be added to a [release](/user-docs/releases/introduction) while editing it from the edit view of the Content Manager.

 To add an entry to a release: